asifsha/asifsha.github.io/index.md

 ## About Me

-I have over 12 years of experience of working on web and desktop applications using Java script, Css, Html, C# and Sql Server.
-Currently working on Angular and contributing to open source projects using React & React Native.
+Currently working as Cloud developer on AWS and developing multiple solutions using different AWS services, previously worked on micro services based solutions using Azure, REST Api and .Net core.
+Besides this also worked with React, Angular and React Native.

 ### Hacktoberfest